Chapter 171 — Driver's License

 Evidence of Identity for Enhanced Credentials

-To get an enhanced driver's license or identification card (valid for crossing the U.S.-Canada border), applicants must …
+To get an enhanced driver's license or identification card, an applicant must present documents proving six things: date …

 171.066